ElectronicSpaceCat/sidflc-android-app/README.md

-# PlinkApp
+# SIDFLC Android App

-Android application that interfaces with the Plink device.
+Android application that interfaces with the SIDFLC device.